tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 As such, the engineers were blind to the initial setup requirements that users would need to properly run the code.
 Neiman says this is one danger of simply copying and pasting the code from engineers into documentation.
 While it may work on the developer's machine, it will often fail for users.

 The more technical you are, the more powerful of a role you can play in shaping the information.
 Neiman is a former engineer and says that during his career, he has probably worked with 20-25 different programming languages.
-Being able to learn a new language quickly and get up to speed is a key characteristic of his tech comm consulting success.
+Being able to learn a new language quickly and get up to speed is a key characteristic of his tech comm consulting success, he says.

 ## Techniques for learning code